marccasals98/marccasals98/README.md

 :man_student: Postgraduate of Deep Learning UPC

-:man_technologist: Bachelor's Degree in Deep Learning (MATT UPC)
+:man_technologist: Master's Degree in Deep Learning (MATT UPC)

 📫 How to reach me: